UHasselt-BiomedicalDataSciences/federated-learning-toolkit/pages/contribute/working_with_git.md

 ---
-title: Working with git
+title: Working with Git
 ---

-This guide tells you how to request and edit a page using Git and GitHub.
+This guide explains how to request and edit a page using Git and GitHub.

-Prerequisites:
+## Prerequisites

-* Basic knowledge of Markdown.
-All you need to know is in our [markdown cheat sheet](markdown_cheat_sheet)
+- Basic knowledge of Markdown.
+Refer to our [Markdown cheat sheet](markdown_cheat_sheet).
-* Technical knowledge about Git.
+- Basic Git skills.
-* A GitHub account.
-If you do not have one, [create a free GitHub account](https://github.com/join) before you start.
+- A GitHub account.
+If you don't have one, [create a free GitHub account](https://github.com/join) before proceeding.

-## Forking - branching - changing - pushing - PR
+---

+## Workflow: Fork → Branch → Change → Push → PR

 This is a general workflow in how to work on your own fork (copy) of the `federated-learning-toolkit` repo and request changes through a pull request:

-NOTE: if you already did these steps in the past, start from the `git fetch upstream` command.
+> NOTE: if you already did these steps in the past, start from the `git fetch upstream` command.

-- Make a fork of this repository, using the fork button.
+- Make a fork of this repository, using the fork button on the home page .

+- Forking the repository lets you preview your own deployed version of the site.
+  This is useful for both reviewing your work and sharing a live preview with others during pull requests.

+    - On your fork’s GitHub page, look at the **About** section in the top-right.
+Click the **gear icon (⚙️)** to open its settings.
+      Enable **"Use your GitHub Pages website"** — this will update the website link to point to your fork’s deployment.

+    - Then go to **Settings → Environments → github-pages**, and under **Deployment branches and tags**, remove the `main` restriction.
+      This allows GitHub Pages to deploy from any branch — not just `main`.
+Alternatively choose `"No Restrictions"` from a dropdown.

-- Open a terminal and clone your fork using:
+- Open a terminal and clone your fork (replace `<USERNAME>` with your GitHub username):
-    ```
+    ```bash
-    git clone git@github.com:USERNAME/federated-learning-toolkit.git
+    git clone git@github.com:<USERNAME>/federated-learning-toolkit.git
     cd federated-learning-toolkit
     ```
-    NOTE: Make sure you clone the fork and not the original UHasselt-BiomedicalDataSciences/federated-learning-toolkit one.
+    > NOTE: Make sure you clone the fork and not the original UHasselt-BiomedicalDataSciences/federated-learning-toolkit one.

-- Keep your fork up to date (IMPORTANT!).
+- Keep your fork up to date (IMPORTANT!) with original ("upstream") repo.
-    ```
+    ```bash
+    # Add the original repo as a remote called "upstream"
     git remote add upstream {{site.REPO}}.git

+    # Fetch the latest changes from upstream
     git fetch upstream

-    git checkout master (if you are not already on the master branch, check with `git branch`)
+    # Switch to your local main branch (check with `git branch` if unsure)
+    git checkout main

+    # Merge the latest changes from upstream/main into your local main
-    git pull upstream master
+    git pull upstream main
     ```

-- Create a new branch named after your feature/edit.
+- Create a new branch to which you will push changes.
+Name it after your feature/edit.
+    ```bash
+    git checkout -b '<FEATURE_NAME>'
     ```
-    git checkout -b 'FEATURE_NAME'
-    ```

 - Make the changes you want to make using an editor of choice

-- Save.
+- Save changes and push

     - Open terminal and stage your changes:
-    ```
+        ```bash
         git add .
         ```
   - Committing changes
-    ```
+      ```bash
       git commit -m "Changing the tool-resource file"
       ```
   - Pushing you changes to your fork
+      ```bash
+      git push origin '<FEATURE_NAME>'
       ```
-    git push origin 'FEATURE_NAME'
-    ```
+- The act of pushing new changes repo (fork) have triggered `Jekyll site CI` action which has `build` and `deploy` jobs.
+  By going to "Actions" tab we can see a list of recently executed workflows.
+  Once the latest has succesfully deployed we can see the result at: `https://<USERNAME>.github.io/federated-learning-toolkit/`.

+  > Note: You will most likely have to hard-refresh the browser page to get latest changes.

+  Now that we can successfully demonstrate how our changes look like it's time to create a Pull Request.

-- Go to <{{site.REPO}}> and click on *Compare & pull request*
+- Go to the **upstream repository**: <{{site.REPO}}> and click **Compare & pull request**.
+  You’re proposing to merge changes from your fork’s branch (`FEATURE_NAME`) into the `main` branch of the original repository.
-- Open the pull request and describe your changes.
+- Open the pull request and briefly describe what you changed and why.
-- Wait for review by other editors.
-Editors that are responsible for the sections you make changes to will be assigned as reviewer automatically.
+- Wait for the review process.
+Editors responsible for the sections you modified will be automatically assigned as reviewers.

 ## The advantage of working locally: previewing your changes through your web browser